MicrosoftDocs/visualstudio-docs/docs/ide/creating-solutions-and-projects.md

 ms.author: meghaanand
 manager: mijacobs
 ms.subservice: general-ide

+#customer intent: As a developer, I want to learn how to create Visual Studio projects and solutions to store artifacts so that I can effectively manage my solutions.
 ---

 # Create, work with, and delete Visual Studio projects and solutions

-In this article, you'll learn how to create and use Visual Studio projects from scratch to store the artifacts you need to build your apps.
+In this article, you learn how to create Visual Studio projects from scratch and use them to store the artifacts you need to build your apps.
 If you aren't familiar with projects in Visual Studio, see this overview of [Projects and Solutions](solutions-and-projects-in-visual-studio.md).
 To learn how to quickly create a project from a template, see [Create a new project in Visual Studio](create-new-project.md).

 *Projects* hold the items needed to build your app in Visual Studio, such as source code files, bitmaps, icons, and component and service references.
 When you create a new project, Visual Studio creates a *solution* to contain the project.
 You can then add other new or existing projects to the solution if you want.
 You can also create [blank or empty solutions](#create-empty-solutions).
 Solutions can also contain files that aren't connected to any specific project.